reduxjs/reselect/README.md

 import TodoList from '../components/TodoList' import { getVisibleTodos } from '../selectors'

-const mapStateToProps = (state, props) => {
+// THE FOLLOWING SELECTOR DOES RELIABLY NOT MEMOIZE const mapStateToProps = (state, props) => {
   return {
     todos: getVisibleTodos(state, props)